bcmi/Image-Composition-Assessment-Dataset-CADB/README.md

 ## Download
 Download ``CADB_Dataset.zip`` (~2GB) from
 [[Google Drive]](https://drive.google.com/file/d/1fpZoo5exRfoarqDvdLDpQVXVOKFW63vz/view?usp=sharing) | [[Baidu Cloud]](https://pan.baidu.com/s/1o3AktNB-kmOIanJtzEx98g)(access code: *rmnb*).
+The annotations of scene categories and composition elements can be found in ``annotations`` folder of this repository

 ## Visualizing Annotations
 Put the json files in the ``annotations`` folder into the CADB dataset directory ``CADB_Dataset``.
 Then we obtain the file structure below: